ethereum/consensus-specs/specs/validator/0_beacon-chain-validator.md

 ### Block proposal

 A validator is expected to propose a [`BeaconBlock`](https://github.com/ethereum/eth2.0-specs/blob/master/specs/core/0_beacon-chain.md#beaconblock) at the beginning of any slot during which `get_beacon_proposer_index(state, slot)` returns the validator's `validator_index`.
 To propose, the validator selects the `BeaconBlock`, `parent`, that in their view of the fork choice is the head of the chain during `slot`.
-The validator is to create, sign, and broadcast a `block` that is a child of `parent` that creates a valid [beacon chain state transition](https://github.com/ethereum/eth2.0-specs/blob/master/specs/core/0_beacon-chain.md#beacon-chain-state-transition-function).
+The validator is to create, sign, and broadcast a `block` that is a child of `parent` and that executes a valid [beacon chain state transition](https://github.com/ethereum/eth2.0-specs/blob/master/specs/core/0_beacon-chain.md#beacon-chain-state-transition-function).

+There is one proposer per slot, so if there are N active validators any individual validator will on average be assigned to propose once per N slots (eg. at 312500 validators = 10 million ETH, that's once per ~3 weeks).

 #### Block header